The ideal sleeping environment

 Where and under what conditions we sleep at night has a decisive influence on the quality of sleep.
 Particularly unfamiliar and external circumstances can promote temporary and chronic sleep disorders and quickly lead to us waking up again and again at night or not even being able to get a restful sleep.
 On the other hand, an ideal sleeping environment adapted to your needs provides you with optimal conditions for an undisturbed night and offers the best conditions for a good night's sleep.

-In addition to the bedroom or room itself, a good sleeping environment also includes the conditions of light, room temperature, air quality and the furnishings of your sleeping area.
+A good sleeping environment includes not only the bedroom or room itself, but also the prevailing conditions of light, room temperature, air quality and the furnishings of your sleeping area.

 #1 The bedroom

 Rest and relaxation optimally prepare the body for sleep and have a positive effect on the process of falling asleep.
 The bedroom should therefore be a tidy, comfortable retreat and, like the bed, should only be used for sleeping.
-In any case, try to separate work and rest areas from each other and if possible ban everything that could distract you from sleep and disturb your night's sleep, for example televisions or other digital devices.
+In any case, try to separate work and rest areas from each other and if possible ban anything that could distract you from sleep and disturb your night's sleep, such as televisions or other digital devices.

 #2 The Sleeping Furnishings